soumyachk101/soumyachk101/README.md

 <br/><br/>

 I map the domain before opening the IDE, model the data before writing the API, and ship the imperfect v1 before it gets precious.
-Six products in flight, four hackathons deep.
+Seven products in flight, four hackathons deep.

 > <samp>the best abstraction is the one you don't write.</samp>

 <samp>NOW</samp>

 - 🟢 **DocShift** — 30+ in-browser PDF tools, zero uploads
+- 🟢 **TGStore** — turns a Telegram channel into unlimited free cloud storage
-- 🟢 **ShipOrDie** — multi-agent idea validation for founders
+- 🟢 **FiXr** — multi-agent CLI that catches bugs before you commit
 - 🟡 **Phygital-Trace** — camera-to-blockchain media provenance

 <sub><samp>…full grid below ↓</samp></sub>